-You can also use your smartphone, since it has a GPS and accelerometer sensors on it.
+Modern smartphones have the necessary GPS and accelerometer hardware to track workouts and there are many apps that will do this.
 The phone based apps are convenient if you already carry a phone, although they can be a drain on the battery.
 Accuracy is can be both better and worse than a dedicated GPS.
 They can be less accurate because they don’t take position readings as frequently as a dedicated device.
 On the other hand, they can be more accurate if they use assisted GPS, which uses cell tower triangulation to help with the position fix.
 Also, they can be fiddly to get out and look at your phone in the middle of a run, especially if it’s wet outside.
 Speaking of wet, most phones aren’t waterproof and not designed to really take the beating that running can sometimes dish out.
 They can be a bit of a bother to carry during running.

 A number of smartwatches have recently been introduced, notably Android Wear (Samsung Gear, Polar M600, New Balance RunIQ, etc.) and Apple Watch.
 These pair with your phone app to provide a display on your wrist for notifications, but also fitness stats.
 Most of them also have optical heart rate monitors in the back, allowing for HR sensing without a chest strap.
-Most of them have a GPS receiver, meaning you’ll need to carry your phone with you as well, if you want positional data.
 In my testing the GPS accuracy is on-par with a dedicated sports GPS watch and the optical HR results are mixed.
 The latest models also have a cellular connection, allowing you to take calls and receive messages and data on the run, without carrying your cell phone.
 Compared to traditional sports watches, smart watches tend to have better and brighter screens, at the expense of battery life.
 Some of them can be as low has 5h with GPS, optical HR and bluetooth music streaming.